viktor1vasilevski/clean-architecture-webapi/README.md

     ```

 7. Next step is to register some user
-    - you can use Postman or Fiddler for registration, or some other program, and provide this json format in the body with your values
+    - you can use Postman or Fiddler for registration, or some other program, and provide this json format in the body with your own values
+      the method is
+      ```C#
+        [HttpPost]
+      ```
      ```json
      {
         "Username": "YourUsername",